 SPRINGFIELD, Mass.
 (WTNH) — Massachusetts State Police reported Wednesday night that they have canceled an Amber Alert issued earlier in the day for an 11-year-old girl and that they had made an arrest in her abduction.

-Reports said Charlotte was last seen being forced into a car by a white or Hispanic male at 1:26 p.m.
+Reports said she was last seen being forced into a car by a white or Hispanic male at 1:26 p.m.
 Wednesday, not long after she got off a Hampden Charter School bus at Princeton and Amherst Streets.